luckyxjx/QuirkIT/README.md

 - npm or yarn (pick your poison)
 - A sense of humor (mandatory)
 - Coffee (optional but recommended)
+- A working brain (optional)
+- 2–3 brain cells minimum, but not required

 ### Installation (Copy-Paste Your Way to Success)